deansher/brade/design-docs/langfuse/langfuse-plan.md

 3. **Capture Inputs and Outputs**

-   Within the function, update the tracing context to capture relevant information:
+   Within the function, updated the tracing context to capture relevant information:

    ```python
    # Before calling litellm.completion